Siphoz/projects_portfolio/README.md

 Used Python to train over 100 machine learning models which estimated the cost of valves based on a suite of over 30 variables.
 We found variables can be used to accurately estimate the cost with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
 Inferring steel conditions measurements allows us to disentangle key interactions between the environment and the body.

+Collected, processed, and analyzed cost data for 10,000+ equipment in the Oil & Gas industry, impacting over 10,000 cost models.
+Developed a Deep Learning Python model to predict valve costs using limited training data, applying supervised deep learning techniques.
+Built data-driven cost models leveraging Decision Trees to enhance cost estimation accuracy and efficiency.
+Key Project: Cost Estimation for Valves Using Machine Learning Designed a data-driven strategy for predicting valve costs using Python and Decision Trees, improving cost characterization and estimation accuracy.
+Trained 100+ machine learning models on a dataset with 30+ cost-driving variables, achieving high predictive accuracy (R² = 0.91).
+Identified key cost drivers and optimized feature selection, leading to automated, flexible, and scalable cost estimation methodologies.
+Discovered that smaller valves were estimated with greater accuracy than larger ones, helping refine cost modeling approaches.
+Used steel condition inference to analyze interactions between environmental factors and material properties, improving cost prediction reliability.